 - You’ll be sexually active and adventurous in this early dating period so be sure to use contraceptives.
 Safe sex all the way!

-- Don’t ignore the traits of a toxic boyfriend just because you’re having fun.
+- Don’t ignore the traits of a toxic boyfriend/girlfriend just because you’re having fun.
 A relationship needs more than thrill and sex to sustain itself

 2. What are the early stages of a new relationship?
 The grounding stage

-Well, the bubble does burst eventually.
-A few weeks/months into the relationship, the couple enters the real world as practical matters crop up.
+Well, the bubble does burst eventually, especially once you’re past the initial thrilling sexual stages in a relationship.
+A few weeks/months into the relationship, the couple enters the real world as practical matters crop up in this phase of a new relationship.
 Questions like does it fit into the work schedule or who’s going to commute this time start doing the rounds.
 Everybody’s willing to go above and beyond in the romantic stage but that isn’t very sustainable.
-In this stage, a person feels like they’re making more of an effort than their partner.
+In this stage, a person may begin to feel like they’re making more of an effort than their partner.

 Viewing someone from an objective lens is a two-way street – you will also be perceived by your better half from a more rational vantage point.
-It’s quite common to experience self-consciousness and anxiety at the prospect of being seen in this manner by your partner but this exercise is truly indispensable in the larger view of things.
+It’s quite common to experience self-consciousness and anxiety at this prospect but this exercise is truly indispensable in the larger view of things.
 It’s always better to discover deal-breakers in the early stages of a new relationship rather than later.

 This leads to the most growth among all the stages of a relationship for a man/woman.
-Take a look at these quick tips for a better experience in the grounding phase:
+Take a look at these quick tips for a better experience in the grounding phase in the 5 stages of a relationship:

 - Don’t be quick to place blame on your partner for trivial matters.
 Try and see things from their perspective too

-- Keeping realistic relationship expectations is a wise decision.
+- Keep relationship expectations realistic.
 No one should feel obligated to do things for each other

 - While the awareness of being seen by your significant other for who you are is daunting, don’t shut them out or keep them at an arm’s length